 A practical shortlist of leading producers and processors in Iran

-Iran’s market includes miners, processors, and export-focused manufacturers.
-The names below are widely visible in international trade and commonly short-listed by buyers, but you should still qualify them with samples and documentation.
+The market includes miners, processors, and export-focused manufacturers.
+The names below are widely visible in international trade and commonly short-listed by buyers, but buyers should still qualify suppliers with samples and documentation.

 Quick reality check: “Leading” in gilsonite usually means consistent lots + reliable logistics, not the loudest marketing.
 Always run a sample qualification before committing to volume.